ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 Save the updated _/etc/ssh/sshd_config_ file.

-Restart sshd service on Ubuntu or Debian Linux by using the following command:
+4. Restart sshd service on Ubuntu or Debian Linux by using the following command:

    `sudo systemctl restart ssh.service`
-{: pre}

    RHEL and CentOS Linux users, run the following command to restart sshd service:

    `sudo systemctl restart sshd.service`
-{: pre}

 ### Port not configured for SSH
 {: #bm-port-number-configuration}

-Check that the port number configured for ssh in the _/etc/ssh/sshd_config_ file.
+* Check that the port number configured for ssh in the _/etc/ssh/sshd_config_ file.

-Check the port number that is configured for SSH in the _/etc/ssh/sshd_config_ file.
+* Check the port number that is configured for SSH in the _/etc/ssh/sshd_config_ file.
 By default, SSH is configured with port 22.
 However, for security reasons, your administrator might change the port.

 ### Firewall is blocking SSH traffic
 {: #bm-firewall-blocking-ssh-traffic}